-4) Repeat #3 (e.g., move stations, etc.).
+4) Repeat step 3 (move stations, offer feedback and expand upon responses).
 Repeat continuously until your group has a chance to offer feedback on all the myths.

-6) As a group, read the facts about your specific myth in the handout The Truth About Immigration Myths.
+6) As a group, read the facts about your specific myth in "Ten Myths About Immigration."
 In addition to what’s listed, why is your group’s workstation myth inaccurate?
 As a group, present your immigration myth chart to the rest of the class along with what you’ve learned.
 Take a poll.
 Ask your classmates to raise their hands if they have ever heard of your immigration myth before.
-Then, share the reasons why that myth is untrue, using the feedback gathered from the collective experience and from the handout.
-(Note: Call on each group to come up and present in front of the class.
-Take notes on the board as each group dispels each myth.)
+Then, share the reasons why that myth is untrue, using the feedback gathered from the collective experience and from "Ten Myths About Immigration."

-7) As a class, read and discuss the four myths listed in the handout that were not covered during the carousel activity.
+7) As a class, read and discuss the four myths listed in "Ten Myths About Immigration" that were not covered during the carousel activity.
 They are:

-- Today’s immigrants don’t want to blend in and become “Americanized.”
+- Today’s immigrants don’t want to learn English.

 - The United States is being overrun by immigrants like never before.

-8) Now that you’ve learned about immigration, who else in your life might want to know about this?
+8) Now that you’ve learned about immigration and immigration myths, who else in your life might want to know about this?
 Think about at least three people in your life with whom you can share this new knowledge.
 In your journal, write down:

 a) the person or people you plan to talk to about immigration myths and stereotypes;